shingoed/service-express/README.md

 4. Start the server with the ```./gradlew bootRun``` command
 5. In your browser visit localhost:8080 to see the running application

+Integration testing
+1. Set env variables in intellij in order for the tests to run because it wouldn't recognize the application context if its not there

 ------------------------------------------------------------------------------------------------------------------------------